isomerpages/ogp/_about-us/transformation/nitya.md

   - OGP-DIS collaboration
   - OGP Board of Advisors
 accomplishments: >-
-  * Integrate Whole-of-Government participation in Hack for Public Good to inspire more hand-raisers across government to what is possible
+  * Integrated Whole-of-Government participation in Hack for Public Good to inspire more hand-raisers across government to what is possible

   * Launched OGP's inaugural board of advisors